Atomistic modelling of friction of Cu and Au nanoparticles adsorbed on graphene: Conclusions

 \section{Conclusions}

 We have performed classical MD simulations of friction of Cu and Au NPs adsorbed on graphene, and sheared with a constant external force.
-The results obtained in this work confirm the earlier conclusion~\cite{Khomenko2010jpc} about a significant role of the short-range order of atoms located on the surface of the NP.
-Ordered domains of atoms can be the source of the local match of the rubbing surfaces, leading to a sawtooth type dependence of the substrate force on the coordinate of the NP's center of mass.
+The results obtained in this work confirm the earlier conclusion~\cite{Khomenko2010jpc} on a significant role of the short-range order of atoms located on the surface of the NP.
+Ordered domains of atoms can be the source of the local match of the rubbing surfaces leading to a sawtooth type dependence of the substrate force on the coordinate of the NP's center of mass.
 It is shown that for Cu, especially for small NPs, sawtooth substrate force is clearly manifested.
-For Au, which has larger $a$ compared to Cu, sawtooth substrate force can be observed only at small sliding speed.
-The $F_{\rm s} (t)$ exhibits ``fine structure'', i. e. larger peaks are split into a set of high-frequency peaks.
+For Au, which has larger $a$ compared to Cu, sawtooth substrate force can be observed only at a small sliding speed.
+The $F_{\rm s} (t)$ exhibits ``fine structure'', i. e., larger peaks are split into a set of high-frequency peaks.

-As in the previous work~\cite{Khomenko2010jpc}, the dependence of friction force on contact area of Au NPs is linear in all studied cases.
-The functional form of these dependencies is not influenced by changing the value of the applied force, indicating a weak velocity dependency, which is consistent with the experimental results~\cite{Gnecco2007,Ritter2005,Dietzel2008,Dietz2010}.
+As in the previous work~\cite{Khomenko2010jpc}, the dependence of friction force on the contact area of Au NPs is linear both at higher and lower $F_{\mathrm{a}}$.
+The functional form of these dependencies is not affected by changing the value of the applied force, indicating a weak velocity dependency, which is consistent with the experimental results~\cite{Gnecco2007,Ritter2005,Dietzel2008,Dietz2010}.

 A ``patch'' model is proposed in order to explain the observed behavior.
-Application of the model to different systems will be presented elsewhere.
+The application of the model to different systems will be presented elsewhere.